-The bridge that would take us into Spain
+The bridge that would take us to Spain

-The last photo on Portuguese soil – what an amazing country with such amazing people!
+The last photo on Portuguese soil – what a wonderful country with amazing people!

-We’ve crossed the International bridge that runs over the river Minho and took us into Tui.
+We crossed the International bridge that spans the Minho River and took us to Tui in Spain.

-I suppose, if you stand in the middle of this sign, you are simultaneously in Portugal and Spain 😜
+I suppose, if you stand in the middle of this sign, you are in Portugal and Spain at the same time

-And then … without even a trumpet blowing, we’ve crossed the border and found ourselves in Spain.
+And then, without even blowing a trumpet, we crossed the border and found ourselves in Spain.

 It’s official – we are in Spain.
 Hola Espana!

-We’ve immediately saw the signs and way marks that indicated we were still on the Portuguese Camino.
+We immediately saw the signs and waymarks indicating that we were still on the Portuguese Camino.

-The first thing I’ve noticed, was that there were no more cobblestones.
-After walking hundreds of kilometres on cobblestones in Portugual, the even pavement under my feet was much better for my blistered feet 😌.
+The first thing I noticed was that there were no more cobblestones.
+After walking hundreds of kilometers on cobblestones in Portugal, the even pavement beneath my feet was much better for my blistered feet 😌.
 Berto, on the other hand, loved the cobblestones … but he had no blisters!

-I will miss a lot of things from Portugal, but not their cobblestoned walkways 😬… the even pavement was like a cushion under my feet
+I will miss many things about our walk in Portugal, but not their cobblestoned walkways

-Before we even got to our albergue, we first head for a café where we had the biggest beers we could get!
+Even before we got to our albergue, we walked straight to the first café where we ordered the biggest beers on their menu!

 After walking almost a full day and a distance of 44km, this was the best beer ever!

-What should have been an easy walk of 29.9km (if you end the day in Valenca), ended on 44.3km.
-We did add an extra 3.4km by walking to Tui, but the other “unaccounted kilometres” must have been our “mini Camino” between Lanhelas and Vila Nova de Cerveira 😝.
+What should have been an easy walk of 29.9km (if you decide to spend the night in Valenca) ended up being 44.3km.
+We did add an extra 3.4km by walking to Tui, but the other “unaccounted for kilometres” must have been our “mini Camino” between Lanhelas and Vila Nova de Cerveira.

 Accommodation – Tui:

-Our albergue was close to the café and we’ve checked into Albergue San Martin where we had our own room (this was a bonus after such a hard day!)
+Our albergue was close to the café and we checked into Albergue San Martin where we had our own room (what a bonus after an exhausting day)!

 A cat under our table in the restaurant where we had pizza, received some TLC (and small pieces of pizza)

-We went to bed early – it was not even dark outside … I will never forget our last day of walking in Portugal!
+We went to bed early – it wasn’t even dark outside yet … I’ll never forget our last day of hiking in Portugal!

-Just before I’ve closed my eyes, I was thinking about our amazing time in Portugal …
+Just before I fell asleep, I thought about our amazing time in Portugal …

 - We will miss their food,

-- Their beautiful country (especially the ocean walk from Porto),
+- Their beautiful country (especially those sea walks from Porto),

-- Even those rainy days are imprinted in my mind
+- Even the rainy days are imprinted in my mind,

-- But most of all … yes, their wonderful Pastel de natas 😍
+- But most of all … yes, their tasty Pastel de natas 😍